11.17.2023

 It should go without saying that preparation includes familiarity with your own products or services.
 But you should also learn as much as you can about the customer and their needs: what they want, their pain points, and so on.
 For a B2B client, this might include their industry and function, as well as the scale of the organization.
 Use all the data collection methods at your disposal to make sure you know your stuff before you begin.

-For example, being familiar with how many employees a client company has can help determine the solutions most applicable to its circumstances.
+For example, if you are selling employee appreciation solutions like custom award recognition products, being familiar with how many employees a client company has can help determine the offer most applicable to its circumstances.

 Active Listening